ghively/Action1MCP/docs/CI_WORKFLOW.md

 - Add coverage: configure vitest coverage, then add a `Run coverage` step.
 - Lint: add steps for ESLint/markdownlint if you introduce those tools.
 - Matrix: expand to multiple Node versions via `strategy.matrix.node-version`.
+ - Codecov/coveralls: integrate a coverage upload step if using a coverage service.

 ## Troubleshooting
 - NPM cache misses: ensure lockfile is committed for stable CI performance.
 - TypeScript path issues: confirm `tsconfig.json` includes the intended files.
 - Failing tests: open the run logs for error details; replicate locally with `npm test`.